DylanMeeus/springboot_jwt_blog/_posts/2016-08-27-aspnet-core-apis-with-swagger-and-autorest.markdown

 ![SwaggerUI View](https://cdn.auth0.com/blog/aspnet-core-web-apis/swaggerui.PNG)

-The Swagger UI is quite handy to test your methods and check their correct responses without needing tools like [Postman](https://www.getpostman.com/).
+The Swagger UI is quite handy for testing your methods and checking their correct responses without needing tools like [Postman](https://www.getpostman.com/).

 Our next step is to decorate our API methods so the Swagger documentation reflects the correct **object definitions**.
 This is quite easy since Swashbuckle automatically detects input objects.
 For output definition, just add the `[Produces]` and `[SwaggerResponse]` attributes describing the **Type** returned, like this: